 - For two consecutive minutes, there are no HTTP requests.
 In this case, a condition carries forward the last measurement (three seconds) for these two minutes.

 - After a total of five minutes the policy triggers, even though there has been no data for the last two minutes.

 Missing or delayed metric data can result in policies not alerting and incidents not closing.
 Delays in data arriving from third-party cloud providers can be as high as 30 minutes, with 5-15 minute delays being the most common.
 A lengthy delay—longer than the duration window—can cause conditions to enter an "unknown" state.
-When the data finally arrives, Stackdriver Monitoring might have lost some of the recent history of the conditions.
+When the data finally arrives, Cloud Monitoring might have lost some of the recent history of the conditions.
 Later inspection of the timeseries data might not reveal this problem because there is no evidence of delays once the data arrives.

 You can minimize these problems by doing any of the following:

 - Contact your third-party cloud provider to see if there is a way to reduce metric collection latency.